Why are children's picture books important?

-I believe that all books for children should offer a truthful depiction of reality all the while promoting a positive worldview.
-Here Comes Ingo is my honest attempt as an artist and a parent of young children to provide my young readers with a set of creative tools that can serve them in the future to push back against intolerance based on fear of the unknown.
+I believe that all books for children should offer a truthful depiction of reality, all the while promoting a positive worldview.
+“Here Comes Ingo” is my honest attempt as an artist and a parent of young children to provide my young readers with a set of creative tools that can serve them in the future to push back against intolerance based on fear of the unknown.
 At the same time, this book is uniquely crafted to embrace children’s imagination and their innate sense of coloring,wonder and fun as they are invited to expand the story by drawing, coloring and painting on the page.

 Q: What is special about your book?

-At a time when old and young alike are continuously asked to think of the immigrant, the gender fluid, the poor, “the other” in terms that instill fear and confusion, Here Comes Ingo is the type of book that allocates agency to its young readers.
-As a longtime fan of Maurice Sendak and mother to a very inquisitive 8 y.o. boy and 6 y.o. girl I don’t believe in sugar coating reality.
-To me, this is another way of approaching children with truth, honesty, and authenticity.
-With this book, I intend to make it safe for children to face things with their eyes open and to accept that things can be confusing and that not “getting” something at first glance is totally acceptable.
-They are invited to look harder, probe deeper and make sense of what is in front of them.
+At a time when old and young alike are continuously asked to think of the immigrant, the gender fluid, the poor, “the other” in terms that instill fear and confusion, “Here Comes Ingo” is the type of book that allocates agency to its young readers.
+As a longtime fan of Maurice Sendak and mother to a very inquisitive 8 year old boy and 6 year old girl, I don’t believe in sugar-coating reality.
+To me, this book is another way of approaching children with truth, honesty, and authenticity.
+With this book, I intend to make it safe for children to face things with eyes wide open and to accept that things can be confusing.
+That not “getting” something at first glance is totally acceptable.
+They are invited to look harder, probe deeper, and make sense of what is in front of them.

 Q: What type of readers will be interested in your book?

-Ideal for kindergarten and grade school children this book may also be especially helpful to teachers who seek out opportunities for art projects, creative writing and other education avenues that grip young readers’ imagination while teaching them valuable lessons about:
+Ideal for kindergarten and grade school children this book may also be especially helpful to teachers who seek out opportunities for art projects, creative writing, and other education avenues that grip young readers’ imaginations while teaching them valuable lessons about:

 Comprehension (look at this picture- what do you think is happening?)